aimms/user-guide/aimms-ide/CPLEX/Benders/CPLEX_Benders_-_Benders_Strategy.rst

 *	CPLEX only supports Benders decomposition for linear problems.
 *	CPLEX does not support Benders decomposition for problems with ranged, indicator, SOS or lazy constraints.
 *	CPLEX does not support Benders decomposition for multi-objective optimization problems.
-*	The strategies 'User' and 'Worker' require you to use GMP functionality (see the section :ref:`option-CPLEX-benders_decomposition` ).
+*	The strategies 'User' and 'Worker' require you to use GMP functionality (see the section :ref:`CPLEX_Benders_Decomposition` ).
 The strategy 'Full' can also be applied to a normal solve-statement.

 **Learn more about**

-*	:ref:`option-CPLEX-benders_decomposition`
+*	:ref:`CPLEX_Benders_Decomposition`